PSYC5544 Professional Skills

-- Indicative assessments in this unit are as follows: (1) completion of surveys and activities; (2) reflective essay; and (3) professional development plan.
+- Indicative assessments in this unit are as follows: (1) reflective journal; (2) elevator pitch video; and (3) professional development plan.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit rules

 - Enrolment in 73550 Master of Business Psychology,

 - Contact hours

 - 2 hours per week for 12 weeks, mix of lectures & activities

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.